 Those who follow the fortunes of Cheltenham Festivals closely will know just how important they are to Gloucestershire, for cultural nourishment, education and as a significant catalyst for the economy too, bringing thousands of visitors annually and inviting scores of headlines nationally and abroad.
 Not to mention the sheer joy they bring to thousands annually.

-Mawle, now co-chief executive officer, has long been part of the management team at the business and registered charity and was part of the team that steered it clear of near financial ruin, courtesy of the Covid-19 pandemic, towards ongoing success.
+Ali acts as co-chief executive officer and has long been part of the management team at the business and registered charity, and was part of the team that steered it clear of near financial ruin, courtesy of the Covid-19 pandemic, towards ongoing success.

-Together with Ian George (see below), the pair’s experience and continuity in their roles is a huge asset.
+Together with Ian George (see below), the pair’s experience and continuity in their roles is a huge asset — and 2025 is set to feature another excellent line up for the annual Jazz Festival, including Jools Holland, Corinne Bailey Rae and Nubya Garcia.

 Ian George